Go to home page

 Rewards

-This sounds obvious but rewards are not just food treats, although they work very well.
-Once I understood Kali's behaviour I could reward her by letting her have her own way.
-Early on Kali would fight me when I tried to hold her and was desperate to be let down but I wouldn't let her go until she's calmed down and was still.
-She learnt that the sooner she stopped struggling the sooner she would be let down.
-Go to top of page
+Rewards are not just food treats, although they do work very well, there are other ways to reward good behaviour.
+Once I understood Kali’s behaviour I could reward her by letting her have her own way.
+Early on Kali would fight me when I tried to hold her and was desperate to be let down but I wouldn’t let her go until she’d calmed down and was still.
+It took a few months but she learnt that the sooner she stopped struggling the sooner she would be let down.

-Kali regularly comes out of her house for an hour to run about in the hall, up the stairs and on the landing.
-I was always there when she was out so she learnt that this was an area she shared with me.
-At first she just hid in a corner but over several weeks she explored the area and found the food treats that I hid about the place and the toys that I put out for her.
-Gradually she got more confident and now she's totally at home there.
+My rats regularly come out for an hour to run about in the hall, up the stairs and on the landing.
+I am always there when they are out so they learn that this was an area they shared with me.
+At first Kali she just hid in a corner but over several weeks she explored the area and found the food treats that I hid about the place and the toys that I put out for her.
+Gradually she got more confident and within a few months she was totally at home there.

-I try to keep her interested by using a whole range of toys and other props.
-Every so often I move the props around to stop Kali getting board.
+I enrich the play areas with a whole range of toys and other props.
+Every so often I move the props around to stop the rats getting board.

-I always carry Kali from her house to the hall for her playtime.
-This helps to make the area more 'neutral', less part of her territory and also means she has to rely on me for one of her treats - if she wants to come out to play she has to be picked up.
+I always carry my rats from their house to the play area.
+This helps to make the area more ‘neutral’, and less part of their territory and also means they have to rely on me for one of her treats – if they want to come out to play they have to be picked up.

 Hand feeding

-I wish I had hand fed Kali more when I first got her.
-It's now become part of the breakfast routine but we're both a bit nervous about it.
-Kali lunges for the food and, if she misses, will get my fingers.Go to top of page
+Hand feeding has become a regular activity with my current rats and I wish I had hand fed Kali more when I first got her.
+Eventually it became part of her breakfast routine but we were both always a bit nervous about it.
+Because she wasn’t confident about taking food from me Kali would lunge for the food and, if she missed, would get my fingers instead.

 Handling

-I forced Kali to be picked up (a task which was much easier once I'd made the armoured rat glove).
+Because I had to get Kali used to me I made sure that I regularly picked her up (a task which was much easier once I’d made the armoured rat glove).
 It was the only way to get her to realise that I wasn't going to harm her.
-She obviously thought I wanted to kill and eat her to start with.
+Initially she obviously thought I wanted to kill and eat her.
 She fought me as if she was fighting for her life.

 To start with I could pick her up by putting by hand round her shoulders and lifting her up under her armpits but she quickly got too big for this and I found I needed two hands.
-I now stop her running off by holding her by the base of the tail with one hand then I slide my other (gloved) hand under her and lift her up and hold her against my chest.
+To stop her running off I would hold her by the base of the tail with one hand then I slide my other (gloved) hand under her and lift her up and hold her against my chest.